 There are a variety of approaches that can characteristically describe a "liquid biopsy".
-These include detecting tumor cells shed from the primary tumor that become blood-borne, and circulating nucleic acids that are remnants from the tumor cells and must be distinguished from the vast amount of nucleic acids from normal tissue in circulation.
+These include detecting tumor cells shed from the primary tumor that become blood-borne, and circulating nucleic acids that are remnants from the tumor cells, and must be distinguished from the vast amount of nucleic acids from normal tissue in circulation.
 Extracellular vesicles are also shed from tumor cells and can be analyzed in the general circulation for tumor specific components.
 Nevertheless, tumors are more than simply a collection of immortalized cells.
-Cancers of high-grade malignancy do not arise in a strictly cell-autonomous manner, but rather must be viewed as an entire ecosystem which cannot be fully characterized through the autonomous properties of only proliferating cells^{2,3}.
-The supporting microenvironments or stroma must also be evaluated.
+Cancers of high-grade malignancy do not arise in a strictly cell-autonomous manner, but rather must be viewed as an entire ecosystem which cannot be fully characterized through the autonomous properties of only proliferating cells^{1,3}.
+The supporting microenvironments or stroma, must also be evaluated.
 Because of this, tumor characterization cannot be sufficiently characterized solely through the analyses of the tumor cell genome - the current emphasis of liquid biopsy platforms.

-So because tumors are more than just a mass of proliferating cells, cancer progression is influenced by the multiple cell types and networks of proteins dynamically interacting in active tumorigenesis.
+So, because tumors are more than simply a mass of proliferating cells, cancer progression is influenced by the multiple immune cell types and networks of proteins dynamically interacting in active tumorigenesis.
 These are not simply passive bystanders.
 Because tumors continually sprout new blood vessels (angiogenesis), accounting for such stromal contributions is possible.
 We herein present evidence that some of the essential interactions between stroma and proliferating cells can in part, be monitored through the protein response that tracks into the vascularized tumor and re-proportions the extracellular proteins found in the general blood circulation.
-This rewiring of the blood circuitry is measurable even at early stages of cancer, for many if not most primary tumors, forming the basis of intellectual property4.
+This rewiring of the blood circuitry is measurable even at early stages of cancer, for many if not most solid primary tumors, forming the basis of intellectual property4.

-This new observational window will help generate a more comprehensive profile of progressive disease, providing opportunities in monitoring risk factors, early detection, prognosis, recurrence, and guidance for therapeutic decisions
+Through proteomic data, we will help generate a more comprehensive profile of progressive disease, providing opportunities to monitor risk factors, detect cancer before clinical symptoms appear, prognosticate outcomes, monitor therapeutic response, and provide guidance for medical intervention.